observIQ/stanza/docs/types/severity.md

 ## Severity Parsing

-`bplogagent` establishes a flexible severity parsing system based on a simple contract between input and output plugins.
-Output plugins automatically interpret these values as appropriate for the backend to which your logs are sen
+`bplogagent` uses a flexible severity parsing system based on the integers 0 to 100.
+Standard severities are provided at multiples of 10.

+This severity system allows each output plugin to interpret the values 0 to 100 as appropriate for the corresponding backend.

 The following named severity levels are supported.